gerarldlee/Leetcode/src/com/leetcode/recursion2/Sorting.md

 ### time: o(n log(n))

+#### Merge sort
-Merge sort - is a divide and conquer algorithm that recursively divides the unsorted array into 2.  when there's nothing more to divide ie. it reaches its base case of array is null, it sorts, merge and combines the result.
+- is a divide and conquer algorithm that recursively divides the unsorted array into 2.  when there's nothing more to divide ie. it reaches its base case of array is null, it sorts, merge and combines the result.
+- can be easily extended to handle data sets that cannot fit in the RAM, where bottleneck cost is reading and writing the input on disk, not comparing and swapping them

 worse case: o(n log(n))